BALCO scandal: BALCO investigation

 He tested 550 existing samples from athletes, of which 20 proved positive for THG.

-Athletes including Kelli White, British sprinter Dwain Chambers, Greek sprinter Konstantinos Kenteris, shot putter Kevin Toth, middle distance runner Regina Jacobs, and hammer throwers John McEwen and Melissa Price were subsequently incriminated in the investigation.
+Athletes including Kelli White, British sprinter Dwain Chambers, shot putter Kevin Toth, middle-distance runner Regina Jacobs, and hammer throwers John McEwen and Melissa Price were subsequently incriminated in the investigation.

 Jason Giambi

 The former American League MVP admitted to steroid use as well as HGH use in front of a grand jury in December 2003.
 Jason Giambi first became connected with BALCO after inquiring with Greg Anderson about Barry Bonds' training regimen.
 The much publicized leak of court documents which were said to contain this admission led to a tarnishing of Giambi's career, yet because he never actually failed a drug test, Giambi has, thus far, avoided punishment from Major League Baseball.
 Giambi subsequently made a few apologies to the media, the most direct of which may have come on May 16, 2007, when he told USA Today, "I was wrong for using that stuff...what we should have done a long time ago was stand up — players, ownership, everybody - and said 'we made a mistake.'"
-His younger brother Jeremy, a fellow major leaguer and former teammate of Giambi's on the Oakland A's, was also involved in receiving supplements from BALCO, and has admitted using steroids during his career.
+His younger brother Jeremy, a fellow major leaguer and former teammate of Giambi's on the Oakland A's, was also involved in receiving supplements from BALCO, and admitted using steroids during his career.